Skip to content

 Abandoned Vehicle Data

-We have collated a list of reports about abandoned vehicles over the last three financial years and quarter one to quarter four of 2023-2024.
+We have collated a list of reports about abandoned vehicles over the last three financial years and quarter one of 2024-2025.

 Requests we received about abandoned vehicles